facebook/lexical/README.md

    - `npm run test-e2e:chromium` to run only chromium e2e tests
      - The server needs to be running for the e2e tests

+`npm run start` will start both the web server and collab server.
+If you don't need collab, use `npm run dev` to start just the web server.

 ### Optional but recommended, use VSCode for development

 1. Download and install VSCode